Lutsik1998/LogisticHelper/README.md

 # LogisticHelper
-An application that supports running a logistics company
+An application that supports running a logistics company.
-#
-The possibilities are listed below user within this application:
+User capabilities in this application:

 1) Truck management
 - Addition of truck data